The Menace from Earth: Plot summary

 The story is set in the near future, when the Moon is colonized with people living in underground cities.
 The "menace" of the title is a glamorous woman tourist who visits the Moon colony.
 She is assigned a young guide named Holly, a 15-year-old girl and aspiring starship designer who is the first-person narrator.
 Holly's best friend Jeff develops a crush on the "groundhog" visitor, Ariel.
 As Jeff spends more time with Ariel, Holly becomes jealous and begins to doubt his friendship.

 Living in an underground city on the Moon, Holly and Jeff's hobby is flying with strap-on wings in a great cavern, made possible because the gravity field is one sixth the strength of Earth's and the air pressure in the cavern is kept high enough.
 Ariel wants to try flying, and Holly, in order not to appear jealous, offers to teach her.
 However, during her first flight, Ariel loses control at a great height, falling toward the ground.
 Holly swoops down and saves her life, breaking both arms in the process as she cushions Ariel's fall.

 In the hospital afterward, Ariel gently explains some things to Holly.
-Ariel is twice the age of the teenagers, and could never be interested in Jeff.
+Ariel is twice the age of the teenagers, and could never be romantically interested in Jeff.
 More to the point, Jeff is not in love with her but with Holly.
 Ariel tells how in the aftermath of the crash Jeff arrived "like an avenging angel", ignoring Ariel to cradle the unconscious Holly in his arms, sobbing.

 Following this revelation, Jeff arrives in the hospital room and Ariel tactfully leaves the two alone.
 After some embarrassed banter, Jeff kisses Holly for the first time.